 There is a vast array of communication device alternatives such as Ethernet, Wireless LAN, and dialup modem among which the users switches when in the office, moving around the office, or on the road (such as at a hotel, airport, or home).
 The device transparency in the nomadic router provides 30 seamless switching among these devices (easily, transparently, intelligently, and without session loss.
-The location transparency support in the nomadic router prevents users from having to reconfigure (e.g., IP and gateway address) their network device (laptop) each time they move to a new 35 of alternate communication paths (device independence) network or subnetwork.
+The location transparency support in the nomadic router prevents users from having to reconfigure (e.g., IP and gateway address) network or subnetwork.